 Recently, I was at a youth event where a video was played for students to watch.
 The content was right on.
 However, the way it was packaged—the music, the graphics—was way off.
 I had my initial reservations about the video, but surveyed some students afterward to hear their thoughts.

 Sure enough, the production and packaging of the video alone turned them off, so much so, they didn’t even hear the message.
 And these were Christian students who care.
 The important message of truth was lost because of the way it was presented.
-It only confirmed something I heard apologist Ravi Zacharias say: “This generation listens with its eyes and thinks with its feelings.”
+It only confirmed something that we’re all now seeing in the next generation: they listen with their eyes.

 Therefore, we must repackage and re-present the truth to media-saturated students who have been raised on screens and images.
 We must wrap the truth in culturally savvy ways that grab the attention of their distracted minds, gain a hearing and woo them back to Christ.
 We need a new brand—a new movement—to reach that kind of kid.
 That’s why we need MAVEN.